 I know, I know.
 I have been planning to post this last month for the Down Syndrome Consciousness Month but I never got around to it.
 But then again, who said that I need to write this post at a certain month, right?

-This blog was created first and foremost to document our journey to life as mother and son.
-But little did I know that our journey would be a whole lot different from what I had envisioned it to be.
-Bits and pieces have already been posted here about the rough start that we have had but let me sum it all up in one post so I can also move on from being undecided to write this all down or not. 😛
+I created this blog to document our journey to life as mother and son.
+Little did I know that our journey would be a whole lot different from what I envisioned it to be.
+I have previously posted bits and pieces about the rough start that we have.
+So, let me sum it up in this one long post so I can also move on from being undecided to write this all down or not.

 I learned I was pregnant on mid-January of 2013.
-I was all alone in my apartment when I took the pregnancy test and there it was, two pink stripes boldly gazing back at me.
+All alone in my apartment, I took the pregnancy test and there it was, two pink stripes boldly gazing back at me.
 I had to repeat the test because I was in denial that I was indeed pregnant.
 Everything seemed so sudden, so unexpected.
-I was prepped to take a different course of life that time, I had made plans for myself, to start fresh and had a new set of goals.
-All of that was scrapped out and I had to go back to the drawing board.
+I made plans for myself to start fresh and had a new set of goals.
+All of that took the backseat because I had to go back to the drawing board.

 For the first trimester, I was a ball of emotions inside.
 On the outside, I was acting almost the same, albeit strange at times (I think), but inside I was a total mess.
 One minute I was ecstatic about my baby, the next, I would be crying my eyes out.
 I guess that comes with all pregnancies.